 Plus, the multiple coating on the lens will not only protect it from damage but will also ensure that the light is maintained, offering you superior visibility even in the lowest lighting conditions.

 Overall, these binoculars offer a clear image of the birds at a fairly good price.
 Granted, they are not the cheapest that you could get, but they are not the most expensive ones either.
 They represent a solid investment that is definitely worth the money, considering the features that they offer.

 Athlon Midas 8 x 42 ED Roof Prism Binoculars

 Featuring ED glass, these binoculars were made to offer a very clear image, with no chromatic fringing.
-This pair of binoculars is perfect for birdwatching simply because the colors and images will be sharp – a quality that we need in order to analyze the feathers of a bird.
+This pair of binoculars are perfect for birdwatching simply because the colors and images will be sharp – a quality that we need in order to analyze the feathers of a bird.

 The Athlon Midas 8 also has a multi-layer prism coating that will reflect 99% of the light – therefore offering you a clear image even in low light condition.
 The ESP Dielectric Coating will ensure that the colors are delivered accurately as if you would be seeing them in real life.

 Weighing only 25 ounces, this unit is fairly easy to hold.
 It’s not one of the most lightweight pairs of birding binoculars out there, but it is certainly not the heaviest either.
 Furthermore, they possess a wide field of view that can offer a clear image even as you reach 426 feet.